Breadcrumbs

 Student stipend

-All students receive a minimum $5,500 stipend provided either by the supervisor or a combination of external awards and the supervisor.
+All students receive a minimum $7,140 stipend (12 weeks) provided either by the supervisor or a combination of external awards and the supervisor.
+Research based at hospitals/institutes is subject to the payroll policies of that hospital/institute.

 Awards